The prevention of money laundering and combating the financing of terrorism

 5 - Supporting records (non-remote casinos)

-The Commission expects casino operators to use reasonable endeavours to create and keep supporting records and to make it clear in their policies, procedures and controls what records will be created in light of the known spending patterns and the assessed money laundering and terrorist financing risks at each premises.
+The Commission expects casino operators to use reasonable endeavours to create and keep supporting records and to make it clear in their policies, procedures and controls what records will be created in light of the known spending patterns and the assessed money laundering, terrorist financing and proliferation financing risks at each premises.

 Some casinos undertake a process at the end of each business day to count the total drop (cash used to purchase chips) to compare against the total amount recorded through tracking individual customer spend.
 The difference between the two figures is the amount of drop that is not attributable to particular customers.
 This in turn can be calculated against known attendance figures and the number of customers tracked to give an average amount of money used to purchase chips per customer that has not been tracked, and therefore without supporting records.
 Where this process is used, it should be the subject of ongoing risk assessment for each premises and the records created during the process should also be retained.